April 28th, 2017

 Now back to the weather... at dusk the skies were clear, but the wind was gusting to 20 - 30 mph, which shook the entire dome from time to time.
 These are the obstacles you have to battle doing astrophotography.
 Nothing new, except for the much more limited time we had on this gigantic beast, as opposed to the endless nights we've had to trial and error our personal setup.

 As the first quarter moon began to set below the view of the telescope, we pointed at Messier 1 -- a supernova remnant which was before just a tiny spec when we used our 8 inch telescope, but the Great Refractor would have it filling up almost the whole frame.

 Same single image with a touch of editing to show contrast

 The Canon 6D does really well at high ISO, and we didn't have much time with this object as it was quickly setting below our field of view, so a whopping ISO 20000 was used with 45 second exposures.
-The Great Refractor has a tracking motor, but no autoguider, so we were happy to get such long exposures without have the stars trail.
-One thing that is hard to get used to, though, is the stars not being pin-pointed -- no matter how much the focus is adjusted.
+The Great Refractor has a tracking motor, but no autoguider, so we were happy to get such long exposures without having the stars trail.
+One thing that is hard to get used to, though, is that the stars do not become pin-pointed -- no matter how much the focus is adjusted.
 It's just the nature of this telescope.
-The ~17,000 mm focal length is "zoomed in" beyond anything we're ever seen, and we just have to get used to it.
+As already mentioned, the specs of the this telescope are just way beyond anything we're ever seen, and we just have to get used to it.

-As the night went on, we targeted the Eskimo Nebula (NGC 2392), some other objects which didn't work out, and ended the night on Jupiter.
+As the night went on, we targeted the Eskimo Nebula (NGC 2392), some other objects which didn't work out quite as well, and ended the night on Jupiter.
 With the wind still blowing mightily, we took video of Jupiter.
 Here is some footage of the giant planet: